Personal Fraud Continues to strike Unsuspecting Victims

 It is becoming increasingly important for consumers to be aware of the many ways that they can be defrauded.
 Fraudsters are becoming ever more cunning as they continue to find new ways to prey on and catch out innocent and unsuspecting customers.

-Some of the most common types of personal fraud to be aware of include:
+Most common types of personal fraud to be aware of:

 - Credit or bank card fraud – the unauthorised use of a credit or bank card.